-- International Covenant on Civil and Political Rights (1966); - International Covenant on Economic, Social and Cultural Rights (1966); - International Convention on the Elimination of All Forms of Racial Discrimination (1965); - Convention on the Elimination of All Forms of Violence against Women (1979); - Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (1984); - Convention on the Rights of the Child (1989).
+- International Agreement on Civil and Political Rights (1966). - International Agreement on Economic, Social and Cultural Rights (1966). - International Convention on the Elimination of All Forms of Racial Discrimination (1965). - Convention on the Elimination of All Forms of Violence against Women (1979). - Convention against Torture, Cruel Sentences and Inhumane Treatment (1984). - Convention on the Rights of Children (1989).

-Of particular importance is the United Nations Convention on the Rights of Persons with Disabilities, adopted in 2006 and which has become the main legal instrument structuring the new social model for people with disabilities.
+We should mention in particular the United Nations Convention on the Rights of People with Disabilities, approved in 2006 and which has become the main legal body that structures the new social model for these people.
 This UN Convention identifies people with disabilities as subjects by right and not as mere objects of those rights.
-This new conception represents a complete shift from classic models based on concepts such as charity and compassion (and so close to a third one, paternalism), models which were also based on an obsolete paradigm involving an assistive, rehabilitating and medical approach.
+This new conception represents a complete shift from classic parameters based on concepts such as charity and compassion (and so close to a third one, paternalism).
+These parameters were built also on an obsolete paradigm where an assistive, rehabilitating and medical approach was applied.

-The UN Convention provides overdue clarification of the content of these human rights as they are applied to people with disabilities, providing a one-stop benchmark point for domestic laws and policies in each country.
-One of the greatest achievements of this text is that it provides for mechanisms to supervise progress at national level in this area, providing evaluation standards and outlining a framework for international cooperation.
+The UN Convention clarifies at last the content of these human rights as they are applied to people with disabilities, providing an integral reference point for internal laws and policies in each country.
+One of this text's greatest achievements is that it promotes mechanisms to control the advances of countries in this subject, providing evaluation standards as well as an outlined frame for international cooperation.

-The ratification of these international agreements shows a willingness to rectify the flagrant infringement of human rights that people with disabilities have experienced throughout history.
-However, the commitment to eliminate barriers must be real, whether these barriers are tangible or not.
-Countries must also make a concerted effort to build more just and inclusive societies.
+The ratification of these international agreements shows a will to rectify the flagrant infringement of human rights that people with disabilities have experienced throughout history.
+It is necessary, however, that the compromise to eliminate barriers is real, whether these barriers are tangible or not.
+It is also necessary that countries really work to build a more just and inclusive society.

-The effectiveness of those efforts will also depend on the capacity of Latin American countries to go deeper and incorporate the disability perspective into a wider discourse and in a cross-cutting manner, as is happening with other groups at risk of being exposed to situations of greater vulnerability, such as women and children.
+The efficacy of those efforts will also depend on the capacity of Latin American countries to go deeper and incorporate the disability perspective into a wider discourse and in a cross-cutting manner, as it is being experimented with other groups at risk of being exposed to a situation of greater vulnerability such as women and children.

-Furthermore, Latin American governments will have to carry out studies (the more detailed the better) to describe in detail the reality of disability, get to know it well and then be able to put forward efficient, tailored solutions and answers; in this way we can contribute indirectly to overcoming the stereotypes that undermine and hinder efforts to bring about the social and labour inclusion of this group.
+Furthermore, the different Latin American governments will have to carry out studies (the more detailed the better) to describe in detail the reality of disability, get to know it well and then be able to propose adjusted and efficient solutions and answers, as in this way we can contribute indirectly to knock down stereotypes that diminish and interfere with the social and labour inclusion of this group.

-Finally, Latin American governments must promote a permanent and, whenever possible, productive dialogue with the disability movement to build stakeholder networks.
+Finally, Latin American governments have to promote a constant and, whenever possible, productive dialogue with the associative movement so that a set of interested interactive parties can be established.
 Nothing for people with disabilities without people with disabilities.

-COMMUNICATION CHANNELS BETWEEN SPAIN AND LATIN AMERICA
+COMMUNICATION CHANNELS BETWEEN SPAIN AND LATINAMERICA.

 The link between Spain and Latin America is extremely well-known by everybody, as is illustrated through historical discourse.
-However, we would like to highlight that in the last century, cooperation links have been further reinforced and dialogue between equals has gradually become a very common and productive practice.
-Of all the bilateral meetings carried out, those which stand out as the most productive are: Encounter in Democracy', held in 1983 with the participation of more than 100 top level political, cultural, economic and scientific representatives from both sides of the ocean, gathered together through the Institute of Iberoamerican Cooperation (ICI), a stem of what later would become the Spanish Agency for International Cooperation (AECID).
+However, we would like to highlight that in the last century, cooperation links have been further reinforced and the dialogue between equals has gradually become a very common and productive practice.
+Out of the bilateral meetings carried out, those which stand out as most productive are: 'Encounter in Democracy' (held in 1983 with the participation of more than 100 high political, cultural, economic and scientific representatives from both sides of the ocean, gathered together through the Institute of Iberoamerican Cooperation (ICI), a stem of what later would become the Spanish Agency for International Cooperation (AECID).